Yarranabbe

 The Roth family's private investment company, owner of 77–81 Yarranabbe Road.

 Henroth Investments is the private Sydney investment company of the Roth family — a long-standing eastern-suburbs property family whose holdings include some of the most strategically located waterfront parcels on the Darling Point peninsula.
-The 77–81 Yarranabbe Road site, assembled in 2023, is its most prominent recent acquisition.
+The site at 77–81 Yarranabbe Road, assembled in 2023 and now the 81 Yarranabbe development, is its most prominent recent acquisition.

 Henroth Investments is the family-owned investment company of the Roths — one of a small set of long-standing Sydney property families whose holdings have shaped the eastern-suburbs property landscape over decades.
 The company is privately held, does not market itself publicly, and is known primarily within the Sydney property and legal community rather than to the general public.